"Eustace, let me make one thing clear: I like a gentleman of

 A Big Beautiful Man is noticeably chubby, and perhaps even obese, and yet considered genuinely beautiful and voluptuous for it.

 This trope was more common centuries ago, when having some extra body fat meant people were seen as healthier (as opposed to typically malnourished masses), and was also a sign of affluence.
 People could truly be Fat and Proud

 .
 It has become more of a Forgotten Trope

-over time as most societies have themselves become more affluent and has access to more and healthier varieties of food.
+over time as most societies have themselves become more affluent and have access to more and healthier varieties of food.
 Such large-set people are not as usually considered as attractive by today's audience or in today's works, where they would more likely be considered Fat Slobs

 for their girth.